Giuseppe Veneziano: Biography

 He lives in Riesi (CL) till 1996 when he received a degree in architecture from the University of Palermo.
 In 1997 he moved to the city of Bologna to collaborate with the Glauco Gresleri Architectural Studio.
 In 1998 he returned to Riesi where he opened his own studio.
 Alongside his activity as architect, Veneziano also realized cartoons for some Italian publishers (i.e. Paruzzo Editor, Capitello Editor).

 The first time that the artwork of Giuseppe Veneziano was noticed dates back to 2004 during an exhibition entitled In-Visi held in Milan at the pub Le Trottoir and curated by the writer Andrea G. Pinketts.
 Among the works displayed, a huge portrait of Osama Bin Laden.
 However the most debated work was the portrait of Maurizio Cattelan with a noose around his neck.
-Veneziano hung the work from the same tree where a month earlier the Paduan artist had hung three ragdols to represent the violence against children.
+Veneziano hung the work from the same tree where a month earlier the Paduan artist had hung three ragdolls to represent the violence against children.
 Both portraits of Bin Laden and Maurizio Cattelan were published on the cover of Flash Art Magazine.

 In 2006, Veneziano made headlines for himself during the exhibition "American Beauty" held at the prestigious gallery in Milan Luciano Inga Pin.
 One of the works presented was a painting that depicted the decapitation of the famous writer Oriana Fallaci, entitled Occidente, Occidente.
-According to the artist, his intentions were meant to be a reflection of the fear atmosphere that most of Europe was experiencing post-September 11 and after the terrorist attacks in Madrid and London.
+According to the artist, his intentions were meant to be a reflection of the fear atmosphere that most of Europe was experiencing after 11 September 2001, and after the terrorist attacks in Madrid and London.
 During the opening days the exhibition was broadcast on national and international media and a debate started with: the Nobel Prize winner Dario Fo, the photographer Oliviero Toscani, some important journalists (e.g. L.Annunziata, La Stampa; R.Farina, Libero) and the well-known art critics Flavio Caroli and Philippe Daverio.
 Even an outraged Oriana Fallaci wrote several articles in The New Yorker magazine.
 Many American blog spots accused Europe of anti-American sentiments referring to the exhibition of Giuseppe Veneziano.